SrijanBadhya/Debsoc/Running the PES Debsoc.md

   + **Debating should not feel like studying.
 People shouldn't feel guilty for not putting in the work.
 People shouldn't be so turned off by the concept of having to output results that they stop enjoying the activity itself.**

 _Some people believe that even having 3 members is enough as long as they're constantly debating and grinding.
 (The Debsoc did reach this point in 2020 I believe.)_
-Some of us (including me) believe that being more chill and having more people for fun, is worth it, even if it slows our improvement in debating.
+Some of us, myself included, believe that being more chill and having more people for fun, is worth it, even if it slows our improvement in debating.

 - A big reason people engage with the debate club is for community, for their friends, for fun with them, so I believe that having enjoyable chill time goes a long way in getting people to stay, and also motivates them to debate more.
 - So this isn't as mutually exclusive as it seems.
 I believe that sacrificing chillness for grinding is worse than sacrificing grinding for chillness, because the chillness and fun motivates people to come to debates and grow anyway.